vippsas/vipps-partner-api/vipps-partner-api.md

    merchant.
 This is not as trivial as it sounds, as there are dependencies of underlying systems and data that also need work.

-   See the "Future improvements" ections.
+   See the "Future improvements" sections.

 ### Priorities: At some point